g-etorri/articles/jncie-self-study/bgp-and-policies/9-ibgp-peering-configuration.md

   IP addresses: 10.200.0.27
 ```

-Now we have access on the RR, so, we can define the BGP groups with different cluster-ids, as I've said, we'll have two cluster, East and West.
+Now that we have access to the RR, we can define the BGP groups with different cluster-id values for the East and West clusters.

-Pro Tip: The RR don't need to install the BGP routes in FIB and don't need to resolve the next-hop using the inet.3, after all it don't run mpls.
-With this, we can add the "no-install" and "nexthop-resolution no-resolution" knobs in the configuration.
-This way is easier than rib-groups or resolution-ribs techniques for me, in this model of RR out-of-path.
+Pro Tip: Because our RR is out-of-path and doesn't run MPLS, it doesn't need to install BGP routes into the hardware Forwarding Information Base (FIB), nor does it need to resolve next-hops using the inet.3 routing table.
+By adding the no-install and nexthop-resolution no-resolution knobs, we optimize the RR's resources.
+In my experience, this approach is much cleaner than dealing with complex rib-groups or resolution-ribs.
 ```
 set protocols bgp group iBGP-AS65020-West type internal set protocols bgp group iBGP-AS65020-West description iBGP-AS65020-West